srini0007/Sudoku/README.md

 # Sudoku

 * Random grid filler
-* has hint option to solve sudoku
+* Has hint option to solve sudoku
-* can find solution to the grid
+* Can find solution to the grid

-developed using HTML , CSS , Javascript
+Developed using HTML , CSS , Javascript